zdfan1007/QAS/README.md

 ## A project written in 2017

-It is a question-answering system for the field of vehicle maintenance, using Spring-SpringMVC-Mybatis backend framework, Bootstrap front-end framework and Mysql structured database.
+It is a question-answering system for the field of vehicle maintenance, using Spring-SpringMVC-Mybatis back-end framework, Bootstrap front-end framework and Mysql structured database.

 ### The core business of the system:

 1. A user inputs a question about vehicle maintenance in natural language;
-2. The system reprocess the question and segment it into several words;
+2. The system reprocesses the question and segments it into several words;
 3. The similarity is calculated between these words and the phrases in the database;
 4. The system returns the three answers with the highest similarity value to the user.